Dear readers of ADxS.org, please forgive the disruption.

 Header Image

-We hypothesize that the different ADHD subtypes (especially the two poles ADHD-HI and ADHD-C (with hyperactivity) and ADHD-I (without hyperactivity)) can be described or explained as phenotypically different stress responses.
+We support the hypothesis that the symptoms of different ADHD subtypes (in particular the two poles ADHD-HI and ADHD-C (with hyperactivity and impulsivity = externalizing) and ADHD-I (without hyperactivity = internalizing)) can be described or explained as phenotypically different stress reactions.

 1. Typical stress response patterns in mammals and humans

-Mammals respond to stress with different patterns that are randomly distributed within a population.
+Mammals react to stress with different patterns that are randomly distributed within a population.

-According to the Fight/Flight stress response model (Fight/Flight System, FFS) by Cannon, 1932 (later also Gray), a part of the population tends to react to stress with aggression or attack (Fight), i.e. an outward (extroverted) reaction.
+According to the Fight/Flight Stress Response Model (Fight/Flight System, FFS) of Cannon, 1932 (later also Gray), part of the population tends to react to stress with aggression or attack (fight), i.e. an outwardly directed (extroverted) reaction.

-The other part of the population tends to react to stress by running away (Flight) or “pretending not to be there” (Freeze), i.e. with an inward (introverted) reaction.
+The other part of the population tends to react to stress by running away (flight) or “pretending not to be there” (freeze), i.e. with an inward-looking (introverted) reaction.

 2. Stress reaction patterns based on the BIS/BAS/FFFS system according to Grey

-According to the fight/flight stress model (by Connor (1932) and later Gray, who combined it with the BIS/BAS model → RST of 1990, revised 2000), there are 2 to 3 main groups of stress responses:
+According to the fight/flight stress model (by Connor (1932) and later Gray, who combined it with the BIS/BAS model, → RST from 1990, revised 2000), there are 2 to 3 main groups of stress reactions:

-The BAS type reacts to stress with attack.
+The Fight type (BAS) reacts to stress by attacking.

-The FFFS type reacts to stress by running away or playing dead.
+The flight/freeze type reacts to stress by fleeing or playing dead.

-According to Gray’s (2000) revised Reinforcement Sensitivity Theory (RST), the BIS system no longer responds to stimuli from the outside, but only becomes active when the BAS and FFFS systems have both been activated.
-The BIS system is responsible for the trade-off between BAS and FFFS.
+According to the revised Reinforcement Sensitivity Theory (RST) by Gray (2000), the BIS system no longer reacts to external stimuli, but only becomes active when the BAS and the FFFS system have both been activated.
+The BIS system is responsible for weighing up the BAS and FFFS.

 Benefits of different stress phenotypes

 These reaction models are very deeply rooted.
-The survival probability of a “stone-age” group of Homo sapiens has always been higher if the group had members with different stress phenotypes.
+The probability of survival of a “stone-age” group of Homo sapiens has always been higher if the group had members with different stress phenotypes.
 Modern industrial psychology knows that groups with different characters are more successful than homogeneous groups.

 Examples

-Likewise, what is the likelihood that at least individual group members would have survived if an entirely new challenge arose in which either deliberate or spontaneous action was the optimal survival strategy?
+Similarly, what is the likelihood that at least individual group members would have survived if an entirely new challenge had arisen in which either deliberate or spontaneous action was the optimal survival strategy?

-The different stress response phenotypes are also evident in other creatures, e.g., guppies.1
+The different stress response phenotypes are also recognizable in other organisms, e.g. in guppies.1

-Subsequently, it seems conclusive to us that the expression of the single individual as fight or flight type is a purely random variable that ensured that a population had enough members of the two types.
+Consequences, it seems conclusive to us that the expression of the individual as a Fight or Flight type is a purely random variable that ensured that a population had enough members of both types.

-If we add “freeze” as an independent stress response phenotype (which after all could plausibly explain the phenomenon of sluggish thinking), there would be three stress phenotypes.
+If “freeze” is added as an independent stress response phenotype (which could perhaps explain the phenomenon of SCT / CDS), there would be three stress phenotypes.

-Put another way: Groups in which a single type has become genetically dominant have had less probability of survival, so that we are descendants of those who have passed on this trait with a high random distribution.
+Put another way: Groups in which a single type became genetically dominant were less likely to survive, so we are descendants of those who passed on this trait with a high random distribution.

 Similar: Farmer/Hunter hypothesis

-In the Hunter/Farmer hypothesis picture, ADHD-HI subtype sufferers are phenotypically viewed as Hunter (hunters) and ADHD-I subtype sufferers are phenotypically viewed as Farmer (sedentary), with the ADHD symptoms of each subtype occupying an (unhealthy) extreme form of the two poles.
-Representation as extreme poles is conclusive.
+In the Hunter/Farmer hypothesis, people with ADHD-HI subtype are phenotypically regarded as hunters and people with ADHD-I subtype are phenotypically regarded as farmers, with the ADHD symptoms of each subtype taking an (unhealthy) extreme form of the two poles.
+A representation as extreme poles is conclusive.

-Sometimes, however, an idealization or strangely justified “superiority” of ADHD is derived from the Hunter/Farmer hypothesis - we explicitly do not share this view.
-ADHD sufferers may be different from non-affected people, which may have disadvantages in some constellations and advantages in others - but a superiority cannot be derived from this.
-If one realizes that the standards of what is “right” and what is “wrong”, i.e. what is “sick” and what is “healthy”, are always defined by the majority and that in the case of a particularity the majority is by definition not affected by the particularity of minorities, this relativizes the valuation of a designation considerably anyway.
+Sometimes, however, an idealization or strangely justified “superiority” of ADHD is derived from the Hunter/Farmer hypothesis - we expressly do not share this view.
+People with ADHD may be different from people without ADHD, which may have disadvantages in some constellations and advantages in others - but superiority cannot be derived from this.
+If one realizes that the standards of what is “right” and what is “wrong”, i.e. what is “sick” and what is “healthy”, are always defined by the majority and that in the case of a particularity, the majority is by definition not affected by the particularity of minorities, this relativizes the evaluation of a designation considerably anyway.

-Independence necessarily requires the ability to make quick decisions.
-While hasty or even ill-considered impulsive decisions may be disadvantageous for independence, decision-making difficulties seem to be an even greater stumbling block.
+Independence requires the ability to make quick decisions.
+While hasty or even ill-considered, impulsive decisions may be detrimental to self-employment, difficulties in making decisions appear to be an even greater obstacle.

-Conversely, according to our (purely subjective) impression, activities that require great empathy and patience, such as therapeutic professions, seem to be a strength of the more introverted types.
+Conversely, according to our (purely subjective) impression, activities that require a great deal of empathy and persistence, such as therapeutic professions, seem to be a strength of the more introverted types.

-A detailed description of the BIS/BAS/FFS system can be found under
+A detailed description of the BIS/BAS/FFFS system can be found at

 2.1.
 ADHD subtypes as BIS/BAS/FFFS types

-We understand the ADHD-HI subtype to be an ADHD sufferer who responds to stress with action and extroversion (fight, BAS, extroverted), whereas the ADHD-I subtype is an ADHD sufferer who responds to stress with flight or play dead (flight/freeze, introverted).
+We understand the ADHD-HI subtype to be an ADHD person with ADHD who responds to stress with action and extroversion (fight, BAS, extroverted), while the ADHD-I subtype is an ADHD person with ADHD who responds to stress by fleeing or playing dead (flight/freeze, introverted).
 Research confirms that the personal tendency to act out stress through externalizing reactions correlates with high BAS, while the personal tendency to internalize stress correlates with high flight/freeze.
-(According to Gray’s “old” RST definition before 2000, this would still be the BIS).2.
+(According to the definition of the “old” RST by Gray before 2000, this would still be the BIS).2.

-Several years after the first thoughts on this side about a connection between the BIS/BAS system and ADHD subtypes, we encountered a meta-analysis on cortisol and ADHD that had already discussed this idea.3
+Several years after the first thoughts on this side about a connection between the BIS/BAS system and the ADHD subtypes, we came across a meta-analysis on cortisol and ADHD that had already discussed this idea.3

 2.1.1.
 ADHD-HI/ADHD-C (with hyperactivity): high BAS

-The ADHD-HI subtype (with hyperactivity) forms in ADHD sufferers with the stress response pattern Fight (aggression and attack).
-ADHD-C would then be a weakened form of the ADHD-HI subtype (with partially caught-up brain development).
+The ADHD-HI subtype (with hyperactivity) develops in people with ADHD with the stress response pattern Fight (aggression and attack).
+ADHD-C would then be a weakened form of the ADHD-HI subtype (with partially delayed brain development).

 Symptomatic: